 The great thing is you’ll be able to monitor your heart rate, your VO2 max (the blood oxygen levels) and use GPS to track your run, but don’t expect the readings to be as accurate as they would be on a more expensive run tracker like the Suunto Spartan Trainer HR.

-(If this is just too much band for you, Huawei is also releasing the Huawei Band 2, a more stripped-back version of the Pro that won’t feature built-in GPS, the ability to monitor oxygen levels in your blood, smart coaching or sleep tracking.)
+If this is just too much activity band for you, Huawei is also releasing the Huawei Band 2, a more stripped-back version of the Pro that won’t feature built-in GPS, the ability to monitor oxygen levels in your blood, smart coaching or sleep tracking.
+That's difficult to find though, so we'd mostly recommend focusing on the Band 2 Pro.

 Huawei Band 2 Pro price and release date

 We don't know when it'll be coming to Australia or if it'll ever launch there.
-The Huawei Band 2 Pro was released at the start of September 2017 in multiple markets, so should be a big winner for subsequent holiday season discounts.
+The Huawei Band 2 Pro was released at the start of September 2017 in multiple markets, and we've already seen it be a big winner for seasonal discounts.

 Design and display